markets/markets.github.io/_posts/2013-06-04-introducing-unscoped-associations.markdown

 * `:has_one`
 * `:has_many`

-More information and source [here](https://github.com/markets/unscoped_associations).
+More information, source and follow up [here](https://github.com/markets/unscoped_associations).

 ### Installation
 Add this line to your Gemfile: